clever-wildcard/springboot-gradle-docker-aws/README.md

         "family": "springboot-gradle-docker-aws"
     }

+change cpu to 1024 and memory to 2048

 $ aws ecs register-task-definition --cli-input-json file://taskdef.json >> taskdefoutput.json

 After the task definition is registered, edit your file to remove the image name and include the <IMAGE1_NAME> placeholder text in the image field.